 The Monte Cucco Regional Park encompasses the Umbrian communities of Scheggia and Pascelupo, Costacciaro, Sigillo, and Fossato di Vico.

 - Sigillo – Headquarters of the Monte Cucco Park.
-Open Monday to Friday, from 9 am to 1 pm.
+The office is open from Monday to Friday, from 9 am to 1 pm.
 Contacts: +39 075 824 1569.

 - Scheggia and Pascelupo – Municipal Infopoint in Via Sentino in Scheggia.
 Contacts: +39 075 925 9723.